Football Fun Picks with Charlotte Today

 Charlotte Today Playoff Results

 Mia has 3 wins and 2 ties.
-Eugene has 5 wins, and 2 ties.
-Tune in next week when we pick and reveal the results of the Conference Championship Round.
+Eugene has 7 wins, and 2 ties.
+Tune in next 2 weeks when we pick and reveal the results of the Super Bowl.

 Charlotte Today is a local lifestyle and entertainment show where you'll learn everything about the Queen City with hosts Mia Atkins and Eugene Robinson on WCNC Charlotte live weekdays at 11 a.m.